rynaardb/rynaardb.github.io_BK/_drafts/2020-12-09-creating-custom-xcode-library-items.md

     }
 }
 ```
-It is important to pay attention at the structure of your code to make it reusable in different contexts.
+It is important to pay attention at the structure of our code to make it reusable in different contexts.
 From the example above, instead of hardcoding all the modifier values as you normally would, we declare properties and assign them to the modifiers.
-By doing so we can now configure and use our custom button with different configurations anywhere where we can use a view.
+By doing so we can now configure and use our custom button with different configurations throughout our UI.

-### Creating an Xcode LibraryItem
+### Creating an Xcode LibraryItem (for views)

 The first step is to create a type that conform to the `LibraryContentProvider` protocol: